Pseudonym-Tim/SCREENSHOTTER/README.md

 to your clipboard, so you can paste it directly into a Discord chat for example.

 * Holding the CTRL key will cause the image to open in your specified image viewer, if you want to quickly use it as a reference!
-* It's highly recommended to launch the program using a keybind macro!
+* At the moment, it's highly recommended to launch the program using a keybind macro...

 # NOTE:
 * It's worth noting that you cannot currently take screenshots of most fullscreened applications.
 If you want to screenshot them you will need to put them in borderless window mode at least!
 Fullscreen application screenshotting may be a thing in the future though!

+# TODO:
+* Make it run in the background when launched, and only start screenshotting when a hotkey is pressed
+* Freeze the screen and cancel any inputs that aren't inside the application...
+* Add a exit/cancel screenshot hotkey (Esc)